mikekchar/Spacey/README.md

 If you wish help with development, you will need the following:

 - node.js: latest version (0.10.3) as of this this writing
-- coffee-script: Install using `npm install coffee-script`
+- coffee-script: Install using `npm install -g coffee-script`
-- jasmine-node: Install using `npm install jasmine-node`
+- jasmine-node: Install using `npm install -g jasmine-node`

 Warning: The version of node.js on Ubuntu (and presumably other Debian based systems) is not supported by the version of coffee-script in npm.
 Thus you must compile node.js yourself.
 You can get it [here](http://nodejs.org/).

-To run the tests type: `jasmine-node --autotest --coffee src` from the main directory.
+To run the tests type: `jasmine-node --autotest --coffee spec` from the main directory.
 This will run the tests and watch for changes on the source code in order to rerun appropriate tests.